 *Compositions with interest and depth

-*How to properly brackets exposures for the dynamic range of the scene
+*How to properly bracket exposures for the dynamic range of the scene

 *How to capture and stitch together a panorama